lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 # ch 2 - gender in databases (13k) #

 Supporting Guillory’s assertion that there simply are fewer women writing in the past, I feel fully justified in reading “Dr.” as a gender marker indicating a male author, even though such a reading is wholly untenable today.

+The underrepresentation of unsigned authors cannot be mapped onto the multicultural rhetoric of political representation, the way Guillory has described with gendered representation.
+“Unsigned” or “pseudonymous” people are not an identity category in the real world requiring equitable social standing: the unsigned and pseudonymous authors, if identified, would all turn out to *have* names, genders, races, class standings, and all the other traits of humans in the world.
+What their status as “unsigned” in the database really means is not that those traits are absent --- it means that those traits are *undetermined at the site of the title page*.

+Scholars have worked to infrastructurally eliminate the “unsigned” author.
+“Real” names are placed into the relevant database fields wherever possible, even in cases where this substitution contains little real information.
+One work, titled “Observations on the origin and effects of the Test Act” and printed in 1790, has its author listed in the ESTC as “Hudson, active 1790.”
+A note suggests that this attribution is somewhat shaky: “Attribution from Halkett & Laing which seems to be based on a MS attribution on O copy titlepage, no longer legible.
+O copy with MS date May 18.
+1790.
+Verify number and position of advertisement leaves.”
+This is the only item in the ESTC attributed to “Hudson, 1790” so identifying “Hudson” in this way does not provide value by linking the work to another.
+In contrast, the title page attribution identifies the author as “a dissenter.”
+This, I contend, is a more useful identification of the author.